StevenKehrli/Trelnex/README.md

 ### TrackChangeAttribute

 The `TrackChangeAttribute` on any property informs the `DispatchProxy` to track any changes to that property value.
-These changes are then added to the audit event that is created and saved an within `ISaveCommand`.
+These changes are then added to the audit event that is created and saved within `ISaveCommand`.

 ### Usage